Vydrakhin/lwc-globalCustomToast/README.md

 - Call the globalCustomToast component in your parent component
 - In every child component where you want to call the custom toast, import and initialize the MessageContext variable.
 - Feel free to use the demo component as an example

+## Features

+- Set toast disappearance time: If the user hovers the mouse over the toast, the toast becomes static and a manual close option appears.
+It is also possible to keep the component visible until closed.
+- Adaptive display: If the call contains details, the toast will appear with an accordion section containing the details.